What is an Irish Judgment?

 Judgments issued in error

-The claimant is the individual or organisation who has taken an Irish judgment out against you.
+The plaintiff claimant is the individual or organisation that has taken an Irish judgment out against you.
 They may act for themselves or instruct a solicitor to start court action on their behalf.

-How do I find out who the Claimant is?
+How do I find out who the plaintiff claimant is?

-Ask the claimant for proof of payment so the Register can be updated.
-We require a letter from the claimant stating case number, court name, amount, and date paid in full.
+Ask the plaintiff claimant for proof of payment so the Register can be updated.
+We require a letter from the plaintiff claimant stating case number, court name, amount, and date paid in full.

 For confirmation searches, submit a £6 cheque payable to Registry Trust Ltd for each named person or business at a specified address, or pay electronically to Lloyds Bank Plc (Account Name: Registry Trust Ltd, Account Number: 00436189, Sort Code: 309368) with the case number and defendant name referenced.

-My Claimant has refused to provide proof of payment – what can I do?
+My plaintiff claimant has refused to provide proof of payment - what can I do?

-Claimants are under no legal obligation to provide proof once payment has been made.
+Plaintiff claimants are under no legal obligation to provide proof once payment has been made.
 If you provide evidence the debt has been paid, we will attempt to contact the claimant on your behalf.
-If there is no response after 28 days, the Register may be updated at a manager’s discretion based on the evidence you provide.